Arrester Housing Design & Application

 Arresters

-Arrester housings have properties and design parameters not common to most insulators.
+Arrester housings are insulators but have properties and design parameters that are not common to insulators.
 While a composite insulator is made primarily of polymer rubber on the outside and a fiberglass rod or tube on the inside, polymer-housed arresters feature a rubber material on the outside and a strength member binding the MOV disks beneath.
-Porcelain used to be the only arrester housing available but that changed in the late 1980s with introduction of polymer-housed units for distribution applications.
-Not long afterwards, polymer housings also became available for station class arresters.
+Porcelain used to be the only housing available for arresters, but in 1987 that changed with introduction of polymer-housed units for distribution applications.
+Several years later, polymer housings also became available for station class arresters.

-While conversion from porcelain to polymeric housings was rapid and complete for distribution arresters due to an inherently safe failure mode, conversion from porcelain in the case of station class arresters is still underway.
-Both housing types are still being designed and manufactured.
+While conversion from porcelain to polymeric housings was rapid and complete for distribution arresters due to an inherently safer failure mode, conversion away from porcelain in the case of station class arresters is still underway, with a trend toward increased use of polymeric housings.
+Nevertheless, both housing types are still being designed and manufactured.

-This edited past contribution to INMR by Jonathan Woodworth, Co-Convenor of IEC TC37 MT4, reviewed the key aspects of housings that need to be considered when specifying and applying surge arresters
+In this edited past contribution to INMR, arrester expert Jonathan Woodworth reviewed key aspects of housings that need to be considered when designing as well as applying surge arresters.

 Types of Arrester Design